20 September 2024

 New York, USA.
 The International Auditing and Assurance Standards Board (IAASB) has approved the International Standard on Sustainability Assurance (ISSA 5000) today (20 September).

-The standard will be effective for 15th December 2026, both in relation to sustainability information reported for periods beginning on or after, as well as for sustainability information reported as at the specific date.
+The standard will be effective for 15th December 2026, both in relation to sustainability information reported for periods beginning on or after the specific date.

 After the vote, IAASB chair Tom Seidenstein said "this is a milestone accomplishment for this board".